 Test Well Water Annually for Safe Drinking Water

 One in seven Americans get their drinking water from private wells.
-While Federal and state governments set legal limits for contaminants in public water systems, those laws don’t cover private wells.
+While federal and state governments set legal limits for contaminants in public water systems, those laws don’t cover private wells.
 Rather, private well owners are responsible for the safety of their water.
 No federal or state requirements exist for well owners to test their water.
 However, private wells must be tested for possible harmful contaminants.

-water from faucet filling cup
+water from faucet filling glass

 At a minimum, the Iowa Department of Natural Resources (DNR) recommends bacteria and nitrate testing be performed at least once per year.
 Nitrates pose a threat to infants and pregnant or nursing mothers, while the presence of bacteria indicates a pathway for disease-causing bacteria to enter the well.
 You may also want to have your well water tested if you notice any changes in color, taste, odor, hardness, corrosion, sediment, etc. Water can also be tested for naturally occurring contaminants like arsenic, fluoride, and radium.
 The Minnesota Department of Health recommends testing for coliform bacteria, nitrate, arsenic, lead, and manganese on a scheduled basis.